San Bartolo Hiking Overview

 Here’s a list of what I bring on most of my multi-day treks.

-You’ll need to pack all of your food.
-There is nowhere to resupply along the trail.
-I usually ration myself about 2500 calories a day.
-Bring an extra day’s worth of food in case of emergency.
+You’ll need to pack all of your food because there is nowhere to resupply along the trail.
+I usually ration myself about 2700 calories a day and bring an extra day’s worth of food in case of emergency.